Allyna Murray, Rhianna Bennett, Alanna Staton, and Avery Dobbs with the Robin Hood Statue.

 "The importance of this program is hard to put into words -studying abroad was undoubtedly the best experience of my life.
 There were so many benefits to studying in England, but I feel that the most important were actually living and immersing myself in a completely different culture and gaining a sense of independence."

-The University of Nottingham has an excellent web site.
-Their home page is located at www.nott.ac.uk.
+The University of Nottingham home page: www.nott.ac.uk.